Ayurveda for Perimenopause: A Holistic Approach to Hormonal Balance

 Midday:

-Eat a nourishing, cooked lunch with whole grains, vegetables, and healthy fats
+Eat a nourishing, cooked lunch with whole grains, vegetables, and healthy fats (this should be your largest meal of the day)

 Evening:

-Practice meditation and diaphragmatic breathing
+Practice guided meditation and diaphragmatic breathing to calm the mind

 Night: